zipvilization/Zipvilization/world/solumview/index.md

 Historical traces.

-But graphical richness creates a responsibility.
+But graphical richness creates responsibility.

 If an element communicates canonical meaning, that meaning must be supported by valid state.